 \[ a, b, c, d, e \]

 These are uppercase letters \(P\), \(Q\), \(R\), \(S\), and \(T\) with or without numerical subscripts.
+Each predicate comes with a fixed number of argument places.

 \[ P, Q, R, S, T \dots \]